kipcole9/url/README.md

   userinfo: nil
 }
 ```
-This second example shows the treatement of data that is not marked as `base64` encoded.
+This second example shows the treatment of data that is not marked as `base64` encoded.
 In this case it is considered to be `percent-encoded`.
 It is also decoded during parsing.
 ```elixir
 iex> URL.parse("data:,Hello%20World%21")
 %URL{